Screen#

 print [Prop Medium] on screen ◀ and set cursor to next row

-The set print precision block sets the precision formatting used for displaying numbers on the Brain’s screen.
+The set print precision on screen block sets the precision formatting used for displaying numbers on the brain’s screen.
 This print precision will apply to all subsequently printed numbers.

 set print precision to [0.1 v] on screen